Felo García

-Rafael Ángel "Felo" García Picado (born 30 July 1928) is a Costa Rican painter, architect, and former footballer.
+Rafael Ángel "Felo" García Picado (30 July 1928 – 2 December 2023) was a Costa Rican painter, architect, and footballer.

-He was one of Costa Rica's most outstanding art teachers and administrators in the late 20th century.
+García was one of Costa Rica's most outstanding art teachers and administrators in the late 20th century.
 His work as a promoter of Costa Rican culture earned him the nickname "El adelantado" ("The advanced").

 Biography

 Born in Paraíso de Cartago, García started playing football at Deportivo Saprissa and later played for Club Sport La Libertad and Herediano.

 After a time in England, where he played for Hendon to become the first Costa Rican footballer in England, he began his career as a professional football player in Cuba with Real Iberia.

+García died on 2 December 2023, at the age of 95.

 Painting

 There in 1948, he met Costa Rican artist Manuel de la Cruz González and he began to show his interest in painting as a form of expression.
-From Cuba he went to Colombia to continue playing soccer.
+From Cuba, he went to Colombia to continue playing soccer.
 In Colombia, he discovered the slums of Cali and Medellín, a subject of interest for his first paintings.
 In 1951 he returned to Costa Rica where, in addition to football, he worked at the Ministry of Public Works and Transportation.
 With Teodorico Quirós, the architect and landscape painter, he began to paint with greater dedication.

-In 1954 he returned to England to continue his studies.
-There he found the answer to his artistic concerns in abstract expressionism, a moment in which artists channeled their feelings into works emphasizing plastic elements such as color, line, texture, and space, but not objective reality.
+In 1954, he returned to England to continue his studies.
+There, he found the answer to his artistic concerns in abstract expressionism, a moment in which artists channelled their feelings into works emphasizing plastic elements such as colour, line, texture, and space, but not objective reality.
 He also formed, with other students in his university, the group New Vision (Nueva Visión) with the intention of painting, exchanging ideas, critiquing each other, and presenting their work in different locations.

 In 1956 he returned to Costa Rica, where he found a stagnant art scene.
 In 1958 he opened the second abstract art exhibition in Costa Rica.
-Year later, the artist recalled the horrific impact that the works caused, and how the people had mocked them, saying that he did not know how to draw.
+Years later, the artist recalled the horrific impact that the works caused, and how the people had mocked them, saying that he did not know how to draw.
 Subsequently, he formed the group Ocho with other artists, promoting abstract art and performing various cultural activities to fill the existing gaps.
-In this 1958 exhibition he presented works related to abstract expression and matérica (material) painting, which used non-traditional materials such as sant, sawdust, and plaster.
-At the same time, be began to develop calligraphic abstraction and his own gestural "action painting," in which he explored the theme of the big city with its skyscrapers and crowded buildings.
+In this 1958 exhibition, he presented works related to abstract expression and matérica (material) painting, which used non-traditional materials such as sand, sawdust, and plaster.
+At the same time, he began to develop calligraphic abstraction and his own gestural "action painting," in which he explored the theme of the big city with its skyscrapers and crowded buildings.